Skip to content

 6. CLI Integration: the init Command

-The shiroclient init command has been enhanced to support context-based migrations:
+The shiroclient init command has been enhanced to support context-based migrations.
+Two new flags drive the migration loop:

 • --iterations / -l: Maximum number of migration iterations (default: 0).
 The CLI will call run_ctx_migrations up to this many times or stop early if an empty context is returned.